-The West Front of Winchester Cathedral, from Isle of Wight sketchbook, IMW Turner, 1795; © Tate ane Austen is arguably the most important woman in Winchester Cathedral.
+The West Front of Winchester Cathedral, from Isle of Wight sketchbook, JMW Turner, 1795; Tate.

 Jane Austen and Winchester Cathedral Roland Riem

 The claim may seem contentious, especially when compared to those depicted in late nineteenthcentury statuary on the Great Screen: the Virgin Mary at the foot of the central cross is joined by queens and saints from across the ages, such as Ealswith, Emma, Matilda and Victoria.
 Here is a church rich in recognised sanctity and extensive in empire, and just a bit remote from people on the ground.